-and aquatic life subject to exploitation and illegal commercialization.
+Factors such as overexploitation/harvest, increased regulation, and global trends, mean that law enforcement agencies must look broadly at the variety of wildlife and aquatic life subject to exploitation and illegal commercialization.
 Marine life species targeted for trafficking has included corals, live rock, sea cucumbers, reef fish, shrimp, ornamental aquarium fish, and lobsters.
-Wildlife targeted for trafficking has included live animals such as freshwater turtles, federal Endangered Species Act (ESA) and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) listed species (i.e., sharks, sea turtles [including eggs]) and parts thereof, cervids, captive wildlife (monkeys, tigers, venomous/non venomous reptiles and tegus), black bears (gall bladders, paws), and alligators (including eggs).41
+Wildlife targeted for trafficking has included live animals such as freshwater turtles, federal Endangered Species Act (ESA) and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) listed species (i.e., sharks, sea turtles [including eggs]) and parts thereof, cervids, captive wildlife (monkeys, tigers, venomous/non venomous reptiles and tegus), black bears (gall bladders, paws), and alligators (including eggs).42

-FWC predicts that the trafficking of wildlife, freshwater aquatic life, and marine life will continue until the given species is overharvested and declines to the extent the species is difficult to acquire or the species has special protections placed on it.42 In addition to its effects on biodiversity, the illegal trade of plant and animal life may affect human health, as trafficked species may not be properly sanitized, which could lead to the spread of diseases transmitted from animals to humans.43
+FWC predicts that the trafficking of wildlife, freshwater aquatic life, and marine life will continue until the given species is overharvested and declines to the extent the species is difficult to acquire or the species has special protections placed on it.43 In addition to its effects on biodiversity, the illegal trade of plant and animal life may affect human health, as trafficked species may not be properly sanitized, which could lead to the spread of diseases transmitted from animals to humans.44

-Wildlife, marine life, and fresh water aquatic life trafficking involves more than just the illegal taking and sale of species, as traffickers may falsify records, licenses, and documents in an effort to launder trafficked species.44
+Wildlife, marine life, and fresh water aquatic life trafficking involves more than just the illegal taking and sale of species, as traffickers may falsify records, licenses, and documents in an effort to launder trafficked species.45